CHAPTER I

 §.
 15

-The powers of the Council include the following:
+The responsibilities of the Council shall include:

 §.
 16